 - 16. On the basis of recent experience we can continue to expect about four complaints per year of alleged breaches of the Code.
 As a decision on whether or not to investigate has to be taken within a strict time limit, we will continue to timetable monthly meetings of the Referrals Sub-Committee who will make the initial decision on whether or not to refer a complaint for investigation. - 17.
-These new arrangements have the potential to become resource intensive but at this moment in time I believe that we can cope with the expected number of complaints within existing resources.
-However, if this situation alters, I will submit a report to the Standards Committee. - 18.
-My main priorities for this year are to:-
+These new arrangements have the potential to become resource intensive but at this moment in time, the Monitoring Officer believes that we can cope with the expected number of complaints within existing resources.
+However, if this situation alters, a report will be submitted to the Standards Committee.

-- ensure that the Sub-Committees that we have appointed are well briefed and supported in reaching decisions which come within their terms of reference - signposting potential complainants to enable them to use the appropriate complaints procedure (e.g. Code of Conduct, Ombudsman or Corporate Complaints Procedure) - provide further training events for members to increase their awareness of the new Code. - arrange the annual liaison meeting between the Chairman of the Standards Committee and the three Group Leaders
+- 18. The main priorities for the Monitoring Officer this year are to:- - ensure that the Sub-Committees that we have appointed are well briefed and supported in reaching decisions which come within their terms of reference - signpost potential complainants to enable them to use the appropriate complaints procedure (e.g. Code of Conduct, Ombudsman or Corporate Complaints Procedure) - provide further training events for members to increase their awareness of the new Code. - arrange the annual liaison meeting between the Chairman of the Standards Committee and the three Group Leaders